a9mansoo/Arduino/README.md

 # Arduino
-Testing different circuits with Arduino UNO + Raspberry Pi and serial connection
+Visualizing with Grafana, InfluxDB and Telegraf using real time system measurements from Arduino UNO3

 # Docs: